joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 with worked examples will be posted to the class website right before the class meeting.
 Additionally, there will be a class Slack channel for discussing ideas about the course with your fellow students.

-**Attendance**

-Regular attendance is expected but absences will not count against the student’s grade.
-We expect students to give us a week's notice in advance of their absence if known ahead of time.

 **Computer:**